ASO for Indie developers. Part 1.

 A tool in which you don’t need to analyze anything - it works based on the queries that are already in analytics.
 That's why we won't use it first.

-We add everything suitable to the semantic core, not forgetting to check dubious keywords for relevance using search results.
+We add everything suitable to the semantic core, while also checking dubious keywords for relevance using search results.

 Spy Explorer

 It's time to go and look at the competition.
-Spy Explorer was created so that, in a convenient form, we can compare either our game with a competitor or two competitors.
+Spy Explorer was created to allow us to conveniently compare our game with a competitor or two competitors.

-This can be used as a source of semantics because we can analyze keywords, expand our semantic core, and compare positions and the number of indexed queries.
+This can serve as a source of semantics, as we can analyze keywords, expand our semantic core, and compare positions and the number of indexed queries.

 Keyword Monitor